Malix-Labs/awesome_atomic/readme.md

 I classify toolboxes as "A terminal front end to container runtimes focusing on transparent ease of use of container images".
 Someone smarter please make a better definition.

 - [Toolbx](https://github.com/containers/toolbox) - Tool for containerized command line environments on Linux
+  - [Toolbx Tuner](https://github.com/13hannes11/toolbx-tuner) - Toolbx Tuner is a tool to improve the experience with toolbx.
 - [Distrobox](https://github.com/89luca89/distrobox) - Tool for containerized command line environments on Linux, distribution agnostic, supports a wide variety of containers , works both with podman and docker - This is a great tool to start with on your existing distro to learn working with day-to-day container workflows.
 - [nxbox](https://github.com/refi64/nsbox) - Pet container manager based on systemd-nspawn and supporting DBus and desktop files.
 - [coretoolbox](https://github.com/cgwalters/coretoolbox) - Toolbx alternative in rust with a focus on container builds.
 (Older project, appears unmaintained, but if I don't include rust stuff people will get upset :smiley:)